herotechcourse/kotlin-lotto-precourse/README.md

   - [x] Check if the user's tickets match the winning numbers.
   - [x] Check if the user's tickets match the bonus number.

-- [ ] Define the prize amounts for the five prize ranks.
+- [x] Define the prize amounts for the five prize ranks.
-- [ ] Calculate the user's winnings, if any.
+- [x] Calculate the user's winnings, if any.
-- [ ] Calculate the profit rate.
+- [x] Calculate the profit rate.

 ### Result Display

-- [ ] Print the winning statistics.
+- [x] Print the winning statistics.
+  - [x] Print the profit rate rounded to the nearest tenth.

 ## Learnings